 This table shows which features each has.
-Take a look at what Thinkific and Teachable both offer.
+Take a look at Teachable and Thinkific features at a glance.
 In this table, if it's offered, then they get a checkmark so there's no rating here.
 It's just straight features.

 |Unlimited site hosting||✔||✔|

 |Platform transaction fees (this does not include credit card processing fees)||10% (Free plan), 5% (Essentials plan)||10% (Free plan), 5% (Basic plan)|